-The City of Kamloops has launched a pilot program to allow responsible liquor consumption in a designated area of Riverside Park.
+In 2025, the City of Kamloops launched a pilot program allowing responsible liquor consumption in a designated area of Riverside Park.
 On June 24, 2025, Council adopted the amendment to Parks and Public Lands Bylaw No. 35-66.
-This page is an opportunity for public feedback on the pilot program.
-Full details on the program can be viewed at Kamloops.ca/ResponsibleLiquor.
+This pilot program has been extended for 2026 to gather further feedback from the community and where staff will report back to Council with updated findings and recommendations following the 2026 season.

 Designated Area Boundary